weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/multi2vec-palm.md

 ## Additional search operators

-The `multi2vec-palm` vectorizer module will enable the following `nearText` and `nearImage` search operators.
+The `multi2vec-palm` vectorizer module enables the `nearText` and `nearImage` search operators.

-These operators can be used to perform cross-modal search and retrieval.
+These operators can do cross-modal search and retrieval.

 This means that when using the `multi2vec-palm` module any query using one modality (e.g. text) will include results in all available modalities, as all objects will be encoded into a single vector space.